sylvieshimwauwase/COA-_take_home/README.md

 ## What You'll Find Here

 ### .
 Interactive Photo Gallery: Check out the index.html file and its companion CSS (styles.css) and JavaScript (script.js) files to see the photo gallery come to life.
 I focused on responsiveness, Figma design accuracy, hover interactions, and cross-browser compatibility.
-### . oding Challenges: Dive into the Challenges folder to see my solutions for the two JavaScript coding challenges.
+### .
+Coding Challenges: Dive into the Challenges folder to see my solutions for the two JavaScript coding challenges.
 #### . arrayMap.js: This file tackles the problem of finding a contiguous subarray that adds up to a specific target sum within a given array.
 #### . stringTransform.js: Here, I implemented a function that transforms a string based on its divisibility by 3, 5, or 15.
 ### .
 README (You're Here!): This file provides an overview of the project, including instructions and how-tos.